rust-stuco/lectures/week3/structs_enums.md

 ```

 * We can store references in structs, but we need lifetime specifiers
-    * We will talk about these in Week 8!
+    * We will talk about lifetimes in a few weeks!

 ---